maziac/DeZog/documentation/UnitTests.md

 ## Start the Unit Tests

+For most unit tests you shouldn't need much (ZX) HW, ie. you coulld run them in the internal Z80 simulator (zsim).
+If you need more sophisticated HW emulation use ZEsarUX or CSpect.
+The internal simulator and ZEsarUX support memory breakpoints which can be an advantage if you make use of WPMEM in your sources.
-Make sure ZEsarUX is running and has remote control enabled (just like in a normal debugging session).
+If you use ZEsarUX or CSpect make sure it is running (just like in a normal debugging session).
-Make sure that no debug session is currently running.
+Make sure that no "normal" debug session is currently running.

 Press F1 for the command palette to appear.
 Enter "dezog: Run all unit tests".